influxdata/influxdb-client-csharp/Client/README.md

 ### Proxy and redirects configuration

 You can configure the client to tunnel requests through an HTTP proxy.
-To configure the proxy use a `Proxy` configuration option:
+To configure the proxy use `Proxy` configuration option:

  ```csharp
 var options = new InfluxDBClientOptions.Builder()